-Gluten-free from Chef Belinda of H-E-B Cooking Connections!
-Watch the video here.
-Perfect for something different at Thanksgiving this year…
+Gluten-free from Chef Belinda of H-E-B Cooking Connection!
+Perfect for something different at Thanksgiving this year.

 We’re big fans of elote here in Texas and this creamy dip hits all the same notes.
 Sweet late-summer corn mingles with spicy serrano peppers, gooey cheese, fresh lime, cilantro and chicken in this loaded baked dip.